Tony Gilbert: Georgia

 Gilbert began his coaching career at the University of Georgia, his alma mater, as an assistant strength and conditioning coach in 2011.

 Auburn

 In 2012, Gilbert joined Auburn University as a defensive graduate assistant and assistant linebackers coach.

 Georgia Military College

 In 2013, Gilbert was hired by Georgia Military College as their Assistant defensive backs & linebackers coach.

 John Milledge Academy

 In 2014, Gilbert joined John Milledge Academy as their defensive coordinator and linebackers coach.

 North Carolina

 In 2015, Gilbert joined the University of North Carolina at Chapel Hill as a defensive quality control specialist & assistant linebackers coach.

 UCF

 In 2018, Gilbert was hired as a defensive quality control coach at the University of Central Florida (UCF).
-In 2018, UCF won the The American conference championship against Memphis.
+In 2018, UCF won The American conference championship against Memphis.
 UCF went on to compete in the New Year's Six Fiesta Bowl, ranked No. 8 nationally, facing the No. 6 LSU Tigers.